libretro/docs/docs/development/retroarch/new-translations.md

 1. Open `menu/drivers/rgui.c`.
 2. Navigate to the `rgui_fonts_init(rgui_t *rgui)` function.
 3. Add `case RETRO_LANGUAGE_XXXXX:` to
-    1. the extended ASCII section if the new language uses the Latin alphabet (+ some extra chars), or
+    1. the extended ASCII section if the new language uses the Basic Latin/ASCII + Latin-1 Supplement range of UTF-8 or
     2. any other present language the new language shares the alphabet with (like Russian).
 4. If a new language was added, it is important to compile RetroArch with the changes and ensure the new language works correctly with RGUI.
 5. If your language uses a different range of symbols, an RGUI compatible font must be added first.
 This is an extensive process, which is outside the scope of this article.